 Psoriasis does not lead directly to scarring, but it causes lesions that can be itchy.
-If the itching is severe and the area is scratched, this can result in delayed healing, hyperpigmentation, or possible scarring.
+If the itching is severe and a person scratches the area, this can result in delayed healing, hyperpigmentation, and possible scarring.

 Psoriasis is a chronic inflammatory disease that can affect the skin, joints, and other organ systems.

-It causes raised, scaly, silvery plaques to form on various areas of the body.
+It causes raised, scaly plaques to form on various body areas.
 The plaques can be very itchy and thick.
 They may appear anywhere on the skin.

 In addition to scratching, skin affected by psoriasis can become dry and might crack and break.
-Both of these factors can lead to scarring, and any scars that form are permanent.
+Both of these factors can lead to scarring, and any scars that form may be permanent.

-However, receiving the right treatment and taking the right steps can reduce the risk of scarring.
+However, receiving the right treatment and taking certain steps can reduce the risk of scarring.

 Psoriasis scars can happen for a number of reasons, including when:

-- cracks or breaks form in the dry skin on severely affected areas
+• cracks or breaks form in the dry skin of severely affected areas

-With the right care, however, most people’s skin will improve after a flare, and they will have fewer lesions and no scars.
+With the right care, however, most people’s skin will improve after a psoriasis flare with fewer lesions and no scars.

 After a psoriasis relapse, skin discoloration often remains for a while before clearing.
 This discoloration is not a scar.
-Doctors usually call it post-inflammatory pigmentation.
+Doctors typically call it post-inflammatory pigmentation.

 Managing skin symptoms during a flare, especially itching, can reduce the risk of scarring.

-If scarring does occur, however, treatment can help reduce the appearance or worsening of scars.
+If scarring does occur, treatment can help reduce the appearance or worsening of scars.

 A doctor will make recommendations for treatment depending on the extent of the scarring and the reason that it developed.